 - Plastic container with a spout to make salad dressing

 Italy can be hot during August and a great deal of the tourist spots are crowded.
 The other thing to note about August is that many places might be closed.
 August is the month that Italians take their summer family vacations.
-You will notice many small shops, cafe’s, and restaurants will be shut down.
-Most museums, art galleries and such should be open but you will want to check ahead of time on their days and times as it might be adjusted.
+You will notice many small shops, cafes, and restaurants will be shut down.
+Most museums, art galleries, and such should be open but you will want to check ahead of time on their days and times as they might be adjusted.

 Our 5 Useful Tips Continues…

 4. Validating Your Tickets!